qmk/qmk_firmware/keyboards/primekb/meridian/v1.1/readme.md

 * Having a holographic sticker on the front reading "QC3" or "QC5".
 * By visually identifying which LEDs you have in reference to the abvove image.

+Enter bootloader mode by either:
+* Pressing the physical reset button on the back of the PCB
+* Holding left spacebar and pressing escape (assuming default keymap)

 Make example for this keyboard (after setting up your build environment):

     make primekb/meridian/v1.1:default